Keyboard shortcuts

 Conclusion: Unifying Your Nix Experience with Flakes

-For some examples of more advanced outputs like devShells and checks, check out this blog post: Nix Flakes Tips and Tricks
+For some examples of more advanced outputs like devShells and checks, check out this blog post that I wrote: Nix Flakes Tips and Tricks

 In this chapter, we've explored Nix Flakes as a powerful and modern approach to managing Nix projects, from development environments to entire system configurations.
 We've seen how they provide structure, dependency management, and reproducibility through well-defined inputs and outputs.
 Flakes offer a cohesive way to organize your Nix code and share it with others.